 This course will provide students with an understanding of the historical perspectives and contemporary debates related to knowledge and evidence in social science and policy research.
 Various perspectives on knowledge paradigms, roles of disciplinary knowledge and the scientific method will be examined.
 Strengths and weaknesses of various research paradigms and approaches will be examined to help students articulate their research assumptions and define their research agendas.
 The roles of context, foci, purpose, ethics and audiences will be considered in what counts as 'evidence' in policy research and analysis.
-Central questions examined in the course will include: What is knowledge in policy research?
-What is the scientific method and how central is it to 'good' policy research?
+Central is it to 'good' policy research?
 Is policy research science or art?
 Policy sciences vs. policy studies?
 What is 'evidence-based' policy research?
 1 Credit